leios/gpu-handbook/src/content/abstractions.md

 And there you have it!
 You've just executed your first function on the GPU.
 But we probably want to do things way more complicated than just adding one to every element of an array, so let's look at a few quick examples of broadcasting in practice.

+!!! tip "What's up with the semicolon (`;`)?
+    In the Julia REPL, you can add a semicolon (`;`) to the end of a line if you do not want to show the output immediately.
+    I'll be using this throughout the book to make the text a little more clear to read.

 #### Adding one to every odd element